NOTE: Norway submitted an updated NDC on November 3, 2022. The CAT analysis of the updated NDC is currently pending.

-Under the LULUCF Regulation, Norway commits to no net emissions from the LULUCF sector between 2021 and 2030 (Government of Norway, 2020b).
-Further, Norway is permitted to use up to 1.6 MtCO2e in net removals from the land sector towards meeting its original NDC.
-Assuming this amount is unchanged as part of its NDC update, Norway’s emission reduction targets equate to 47-52% below 1990 levels by 2030 once these net removals are excluded.
+Under the LULUCF Regulation, Norway commits to no net emissions from the LULUCF sector between 2021 and 2030 (Government of Norway, 2020c).
+Norway is permitted to use up to 1.6 MtCO2e in net removals from the land sector towards meeting its original NDC.
+Assuming this amount is unchanged as part of its NDC update, Norway’s emission reduction targets equate to 52% below 1990 levels by 2030 once these net removals are excluded.

 We rate targets against what a country should be doing within its own borders based on modelled domestic pathways derived from global least cost pathways as well as what a fair contribution to achieving the Paris Agreement’s long-term temperature goal would be.
-For the fair share target, we consider both its domestic reductions and any emissions it supports abroad through the use of market mechanisms or other ways of support.
+For the latter, we consider both its domestic reductions and any emissions reductions it supports abroad through the use of market mechanisms or other ways of support.
 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.

 Norway’s international contributions are the highest among CAT countries considering its mitigation obligation.
 Norway also ranks first in finance provided per capita and per GDP.
 Some of the country’s main initiatives are the Norwegian International Climate and Forest Initiative (NICFI) and contributions to multilateral institutions and funds, such as the World Bank and the Global Environment Facility (GEF).
 A high share of Norway’s contributions has climate as a main objective and is based on grants.